wmde/wikibase-release-pipeline/development/docs/multi-platform-build-notes.md

 ## What is ready

-- Application and build-tools registry caches are scoped by the requested platform, such as `linux-amd64`, `linux-arm64`, or `linux-amd64_linux-arm64`.
+- Application and `wbs-dev` registry caches are scoped by the requested platform, such as `linux-amd64`, `linux-arm64`, or `linux-amd64_linux-arm64`.
 - The shared environment setup action can register QEMU for requested non-native